![]() |

 |

 5: The Flag of Life In starfish and flowers, corporate logos and flags, the number five and the amazing regenerative geometry of the pentagon and pentagram star appear in nature and human affairs as a sign of life (the flower of every edible fruit is five-petaled).
-It is a worldwide symbol of humanity, authority, harmony, beauty and excellence.
-Participants will learn to recognize the five-ness of living forms, and see how artists from Egypt and Greece to Raphael and Dali have applied five-fold symmetry -- the flag of life -- to create harmony in their compositions. |
+It is a worldwide symbol of humanity, righteous authority, harmony, beauty and excellence.
+We can learn to recognize the five-ness of living forms, and see how artists from Egypt and Greece to Raphael and Dali have applied five-fold symmetry -- the flag of life -- to create harmony in their compositions. |

 |